ncbi/vadr/documentation/advbuild.md

-        more characteristics found that occur in the majority of training sequences, it makes sense to pick a new reference sequence that includes those characteristics and rebuild the models based on those new references, and then rerun `v-annotate.pl` on the training set using the new models.
+        more characteristics found that occur in the majority of training sequences, it makes sense to pick a new reference sequence that includes those characteristics and rebuild the models based on those new references.
+Then you'll want to rerun `v-annotate.pl` on the training set using the new models.

 [Step 6.](#step6) Analyze results and update models to accomodate existing